 How do you apply for admission to the department?

 Application to the Department of Entomology is now completed online, including the option to pay the application fee by credit card.
 Domestic and international applications require different items to be submitted.
 All of the information necessary to apply is located on the application instructions page.
-For full consideration for admission to the Fall semester, you must complete and submit your application by January 1.
-Please be aware that the Entomology office is CLOSED from December 22 until after the January 1st deadline.
+For full consideration for admission to the following Fall semester, you must complete and submit your application by December 15.
+Please be aware that the Entomology office is CLOSED from December 22 until January 2.
 Any emails or phone calls will NOT be answered during that time.

 Click HERE for Domestic Application Procedures.